kraugar/react-boilerplate/README.md

 - *For more information read package.json*

 **[Visual Studio Code:](https://code.visualstudio.com)**
-- Use this project with VS Code for best development experience
+- Use this project with VS Code for best development experience;
-- VS Code is free, open source and runs everywhere!
+- VS Code is free, open source and runs everywhere;
-- VS Code have syntax highlighting and autocomplete
+- VS Code have syntax highlighting and autocomplete;
-- VS Code have git built-in
+- VS Code have git built-in;
-- VS Code have integrated terminal
+- VS Code have integrated terminal;
-- VS Code have a lot of extensions to increase your productivity
+- VS Code have a lot of extensions to increase your productivity;
-- Easily debug your app right from editor by setting breakpoints and by pressing F5
+- Easily debug your app right from editor by setting breakpoints and by pressing F5.